DeliData: A dataset for deliberation in multi-party problem solving: Modeling Experiments

-Given the size of our dataset and the potential instability of neural models, herein we use a simple decision tree classifier \cite{scikit-learn} with a maximum depth of 7 and minimum samples per leaf set to 5 and use leave-one-out cross-validation (LOOCV).
-As the dataset is imbalanced (318 conversations with performance gain and 182 without), we evaluate our models using the area under the ROC curve.
-For these experiments we considered 4 types of features:(i) interaction (SC Interaction) and (ii) linguistic (SC Linguistic) features, borrowed from StreetCrowd \cite{niculae2016conversational}, (iii) participation dynamics (i.e. whether one of the participants dominated the conversation), and finally (iv) conversational statistics (number of messages, tokens, etc.).
+In these experiments we use a simple decision tree classifier \cite{scikit-learn} with a maximum depth of 7 and minimum samples per leaf set to 5 and use leave-one-out cross-validation (LOOCV).
+As the dataset is imbalanced (318 conversations with performance gain and 182 without), we evaluate our models using the area under the ROC curve and stability.
+For these experiments, we considered 7 types of features: (1) Annotation statistics (i.e. normalised counts of each of the annotation labels), (2) n-grams of annotation Role sequences, (3) interaction features borrowed from StreetCrowd~\cite{niculae2016conversational} (SC Interaction) (4) linguistic features borrowed from StreetCrowd~\cite{niculae2016conversational} (SC Linguistic), (5) participation dynamics (i.e.\ whether one of the participants dominated the conversation), (6) conversational statistics (number of messages, tokens, etc.), and (7) n-grams of annotation Type sequences.
 Full experimental details can be found in Appendix~\ref{app:reproducibility_performance_gain} and the code will be made publicly available.
-As shown in Table~\ref{table:predicting_outcome_results}, the interaction features from StreetCrowd don't transfer well in our setup, if used alone, achieving performance that is below the baseline.
-On the other hand, SC Linguistic features together with participation features, achieve fair stand-alone performance.
-Finally, without feature combinations, conversational statistics are the best predictor of conversational performance.
-Interestingly, the best performance from feature combinations is achieved by using the interaction features from StreetCrowd, the participation dynamics and the conversational statistics.
+As shown in Table~\ref{table:predicting_outcome_results}, the SC interaction features don't perform well in our setup if used alone, achieving accuracy that is below the baseline.
+Following, without feature combinations, both conversational statistics and Annotation Type n-grams are a good predictor of conversational performance.
+In terms of best overall performance, the best feature combination is achieved by using the interaction features from StreetCrowd, the participation dynamics, the conversational statistics, and the Annotation Role n-grams.
 Both SC Interaction and Participation Dynamics, model how participants interact with each other, providing a glimpse into group collaboration.
+On the other hand, we show that information encoded by deliberation annotation is also important for predicting performance gain.
 These results suggest that conversational dynamics are a strong addition to traditional feature-based approaches for dialogue classification.
-On table~\ref{table:predicting_outcome_results} we also report model stability, which is the consistency of the selected features in the first two levels of the decision tree.
-While SC Interaction and Participation Dynamics by themselves are not as stable as other feature sets, the best combination achieves perfect stability, by producing consistent decision trees in every split of the LOOCV.